jahnavi1111/CudeEditor/README.md

    ```sh
    npm start
    ```
-Runs the app in the development mode.
+This command runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.